YuichiNukiyama/vscode-preview-server/README.md

 You can call these features from the context menu or editor menu.
 The main features are as follows.

-* `Preview on side panel`: Open preview of HTML on side panel.
-With this feature, you can easely check the operation of HTML, CSS and JavaScript
+* `Preview on side panel (ctrl+shift+p)`: Open preview of HTML on side panel.
+With this feature, you can easely check the operation of HTML, CSS and JavaScript.
-* `Launch on default browser`: Open Web Page on default browser.
+* `Launch on default browser (ctrl+shift+l)`: Open Web Page on default browser.
 You can check all operation with web page.
-* `Stop the web server`: Stop the web server.
+* `Stop the web server (ctrl+shift+s)`: Stop the web server.
 This feature can be used only from command palette.
-* `Resume the web server`: Resume the web server.
+* `Resume the web server (ctrl+shift+r)`: Resume the web server.
 This feature can be used only from command palette.

 ![feature](images/feature.gif)